edenspiekermann/espi-devblog/_posts/2018-07-31-craft-boilerplate-for-heroku-and-local.md

 To make sure we can seamlessly work in teams, we have a specific requirements for our hosting environment.
 Currently, our hosting solution of choice is [Netlify](https://www.netlify.com/) and [Heroku](https://www.heroku.com/).
 Netlify is mostly for our static websites.
 Heroku is for almost all other projects.
-With [Craft 3](https://craftcms.com/news/craft-3), which was released in April’18, it is already much easier to install the CMS as [composer package](https://packagist.org/packages/craftcms/cms) and host it.
-But there were still some things we need to take care of in order to host it on Heroku.
+With [Craft 3](https://craftcms.com/news/craft-3), which was released in April’18, it's already much easier to install the CMS as a [composer package](https://packagist.org/packages/craftcms/cms) and host it.
+But there were still some things we needed to take care of in order to host it on Heroku.

 Here is a guide on how to set up a Craft 3 project on Heroku.